Aryansingh9285/Netflix_gpt/README.md

 - Firebase Setup
 - Deploying our app to Production
 - Create Signup User Account
--Create redux store with UserSlice.
+- Create redux store with UserSlice.
 - Reagistre for TMDB api
 - Fetch Movie from TMDB
 - Custom Hook for now Palying  MOvies